learyjk/wb-marquee/README.md

 # WB-MARQUEE

-A scrolling marquee animation using HTML attributes and GSAP.
+A responsive scrolling marquee animation using HTML attributes and GSAP.

 ## Installation